mcurros2/MicroMFramework/MicroM/AgentsInstructions/Documentation/instructions-for-backend.md

      - Delete any namespaces that are no longer present in `MicroM/core` from `docs-state-backend.md`.
 3. Create a separate task to run `docfx metadata` and `docfx build`.
    - Save logs to `MicroM/docfx-buildlogs/baseline-[namespace].log`.
+     - DO NOT COMMIT LOG FILES TO GIT.
    - Ensure the generated site exists in `MicroM/Documentation/Backend/_site`.
 DO NOT COMMIT THIS DIRECTORY TO GIT.

 4. Summarize findings in `iteration-summary.md`: